Pinarayi Vijayan

 16/09/2025

-Chief Minister Pinarayi Vijayan defended the Kerala Fibre Optic Network (K-FON) project against criticism, highlighting its success in bridging the digital divide.
-He reported that K-FON had already provided one lakh connections and aimed to reach 2.5 lakh connections by the following year, with services available at affordable rates starting from Rs 299 per month for 20 MBPS internet speed.
+Chief Minister Pinarayi Vijayan defended the Kerala Fibre Optic Network (K-FON) project against criticism, saying it had helped bridge the digital divide in Kerala.
+He said the network had already provided one lakh connections and that the government aimed to expand it to 2.5 lakh connections by the following year.

 Do you like Pinarayi Vijayan?